-Navier-Stokes Existence and Smoothness: The Millennium Problem
+Navier-Stokes Existence and Smoothness: Clay Millennium Problem Statement

 In 2000, the Clay Mathematics Institute picked seven of the hardest unsolved problems in mathematics and put $1 million on each one.
 The Navier-Stokes existence and smoothness problem made the list.